SOKOUDJOU-LEOPOLD/PizzaShoppingAndOrdringSystem/README.md

 ## Features

+### Admin Features
+- View and manage customer accounts, including the ability to activate, deactivate, or delete accounts.
+- Reset user passwords and update user information.
+- Monitor user activity and order history.
+- Add, edit, or remove pizza items from the menu.
+- Manage pizza categories and ingredients.
+- Update pricing and availability for each menu item.
+- Upload images for pizzas to enhance the menu display.
+- View all current and past orders with detailed information.
+- Update order status (e.g., pending, in progress, delivered, canceled).
+- Assign orders to delivery personnel.
+- Generate invoices and receipts.

+### Customer Features
 - **Browse Menu:** View a variety of pizzas with descriptions and prices.
 - **Customize Pizza:** Select ingredients and sizes to create a personalized pizza.
 - **Order Tracking:** Track the status of your order in real-time.